jaechanjo/TIFF/docs/HowToUse.md

---ref_image # Path to the reference image --positive_prompt # Positive prompt for the desired image --negative_prompt # Negative prompt for the undesired elements --output_dir # directory to save the generated image --queue_size # Number of times the workflow will be executed (default: 1)
+--ref_image # Path to the reference image --positive_prompt # Positive prompt for the desired image --negative_prompt # Negative prompt for the undesired elements --output_path # file path to save the generated image --queue_size # Number of times the workflow will be executed (default: 1)
 ```